iris-networks/k8s-orchestrator/docs/deployment/gke-deployment-guide.md

 # Error: "WARNING: version difference between client (X.Y) and server (A.B) exceeds the supported minor version skew of +/-1"
 # Solution: Install the compatible kubectl version using our script

-# Navigate to the repository root
-cd /path/to/k8s-orchestrator

-# Run the script directly
+# Run the script directly from the repository
 bash scripts/install_kubectl.sh

-# Or copy it to your home directory first
-# cp scripts/install_kubectl.sh ~/install_kubectl.sh && chmod +x ~/install_kubectl.sh && ~/install_kubectl.sh
+# This will install the correct kubectl version compatible with your server
 ```

 #### Project ID and Quota Issues